-When will Fresno Unified bring small cohorts back?
+When will Fresno Unified bring in-person instruction back?

 Can high school athletic teams return to practice and competition?